MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/effect-element.md

 ## <a name="remarks"></a>Commenti

-L'attributo **CLSID** specifica l'oggetto SubObject che crea l'effetto.
+**L'attributo clsid** specifica il sottooggetto che crea l'effetto.

 ## <a name="examples"></a>Esempio